sefffal/PlanetOrbits.jl/README.md

 ```

 On my laptop's pitiful GPU, the timing for the GPU calculation is still
-17 times faster than on the GPU.
+17 times faster than on the CPU.

 ## Symbolic Manipulation